biof509/biof509/docs/syllabus/index.rst

 1. Create working python programs using the basic features of the python language together with numpy, pandas, and biopython (A brief refresh)
 2. Demonstrate the tools commonly used in professional settings to aid development

-3. Compare different programming paradigms including procedural, functional and object oriented.
+3. Describe the common types of machine learning tasks
-4. Define what an object is in the context of programming
+4. Implement a simple linear regression model utilizing numpy
-5. Identify the features of an object definition
+5. List the advantages and disadvantages of different machine learning algorithms
-6. Contrast attributes, properties and methods
+6. Apply machine learning algorithms for both regression and classification
-7. Review special methods
+7. Convert a data set into a form suitable for use by machine learning algorithms
-8. Design a public interface for a class
+8. Apply dimensionality reduction to a data set for visualization and further processing
-9. Utilize inheritance and abstraction
+9. Identify subpopulations using clustering algorithms
-10. Choose when and how to raise and handle exceptions appropriately
+10. Choose appropriate model parameters
-11. Describe the common types of machine learning tasks
+11. Evaluate the results of a machine learning model
-12. Implement a simple linear regression model utilizing numpy
+12. Integrate a machine learning model in a workflow
-13. List the advantages and disadvantages of different machine learning algorithms
+13. Compare different programming paradigms including procedural, functional and object oriented.
-14. Apply machine learning algorithms for both regression and classification
+14. Define what an object is in the context of programming
-15. Convert a data set into a form suitable for use by machine learning algorithms
+15. Identify the features of an object definition
-16. Apply dimensionality reduction to a data set for visualization and further processing
+16. Contrast attributes, properties and methods
-17. Identify subpopulations using clustering algorithms
+17. Review special methods
-18. Choose appropriate model parameters
+18. Design a public interface for a class
-19. Evaluate the results of a machine learning model
+19. Utilize inheritance and abstraction
-20. Integrate a machine learning model in a workflow
+20. Choose when and how to raise and handle exceptions appropriately

 Logistics
 ---------

-This is a 15 week course starting on the 15th September 2016, and finishing on 15th December 2016.
-Classes will take place between 5:30pm and 7:30pm each Thursday in building 10, room B1C209 within the FAES Academic Center.
+This is a 15 week course starting on the 30th January 2017, and finishing on 8th May 2017.
+Classes will take place between 5:30pm and 7:30pm each Monday in building 10, room B1C209 within the FAES Academic Center.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be sent to all learners via email.